-With the visa for the purpose of looking for a job in accordance with Section 20 (1) (2) AufenthG (German Residence Act), you improve your chances of making contact with German employers and finding a job in Germany that matches your qualifications.
+With the visa for the purpose of looking for a job in accordance with Section 20 (1) (2) of the Residence Act (AufenthG), you improve your chances of making contact with German employers and finding a job in Germany that matches your qualifications.

 What are the requirements to receive a visa for jobseekers?